0

 Rules for the Majority, Exceptions for Close Associates

-For outside audiences, Bnei Baruch speaks in the language of spiritual work, modesty, and control over egoism.
+To outside audiences, Bnei Baruch talks about spiritual work, modesty, and control over egoism.
 Inside the same world appear paid men with practical immunity and women with special access to the leader.
 The rhetoric of discipline starts working against the organization.

 Moral demands are aimed downward: at ordinary participants, from whom obedience, sacrifice, and control over private life are expected.
 Above them, a different order operates.
 There, the deciding factor is usefulness to Laitman and his circle.